ines/course-starter-python/docs/index.md

 # From Zero to ICSP (Ines Course Starter - Python)

 Course Starter python is a starter repo based on the course framework [Ines Montani](https://ines.io/) developed for her [online open-source spaCy course](https://course.spacy.io/).
-Since creating this framework in April 2019, it has since become a useful tool and platform for Data Scientists and Developers alike to implement their own courses in a manner similar to other popular online Data science educational platforms.
+Since creating this framework in April 2019, it has since become a useful tool and platform for data scientists and developers alike to implement their courses in a manner similar to other popular online Data science educational platforms.

 This course gives the developer the versatility of a lecture slide-type informational piece followed by multiple-choice questions and coding exercises equipped with verification of the students' submitted answers.